Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Michael Lasser

-[Indiscernible] that, how you’re going to be able to offset that you referred to earlier?
+In that, still how you’re going to be able to offset that you referred to earlier?

 Shelly Ibach